cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 Other, more complex, examples of configuration files can be seen in the stack-client's [resources directory].

-### Benefits

-Spinning a container up via the stack-manager provides the following benefits:
-* The container is added to the stack's Docker network, this allows the agent to connect to the other stack containers using their internal URLs.
-* The URLs, usernames and passwords of other containers in the stack can be retrieved using the `ContainerClient::readEndpointConfig` method at runtime, rather than having to provide them through environment variables or `.properties` files.
-* Allows the classes and methods available through the stack-clients library to be used to add new data (particularly geospatial data) into the stack in a clean an consistent way.

 ### Mounting data into containers